-State 4 is reached only if the mitochondrial preparation is of high quality and is well-coupled.
+State 4 is reached only if the mitochondrial preparation is intact and well-coupled.
 Depletion of ADP by phosphorylation to ATP will then lead to a decline in oxygen uptake in the transition from State 3 to State 4.
-Under these conditions a maximum $\Delta p{\rm mt}$ and high ATP/ADP ratio are maintained.
+Under these conditions a maximum $\Delta p{mt}$ and high ATP/ADP ratio are maintained.
 State 4 respiration reflects intrinsic proton leak and the ATPase activity.